LogoMist

 Key Characteristics

-• Rust-Native ADTs: Enums compile directly to Rust enums, allowing for exhaustive pattern matching and zero-cost abstraction.
+• Rust-Native ADTs: Enums compile directly to Rust enums, allowing exhaustive pattern matching and zero-cost abstraction.

-• Shared Visibility: The public modifier at the enum level exports all variants for use in other modules, matching Rust's visibility rules for enums.
+• Shared Visibility: The pub modifier at the enum level exports all variants.

-• Comma-Separated Members: Fields within struct-like variants are separated by commas, mirroring the syntax used in standard Mist structs.
+• Comma-Separated Members: Fields within struct-like variants are separated by commas.

 On this page